mawrkus/learn-redux/README.md

 store.dispatch(addComment('Im-pre-ssive!!!'));
 ```

-There is a rich ecosystem of middlewares to deal with async actions: `redux-promise`, `redux-promise-middleware`, `redux-observable`, `redux-saga` (to build more complex asynchronous actions) or `redux-pack`.
+There is a rich ecosystem of middleware to deal with async actions: `redux-promise`, `redux-promise-middleware`, `redux-observable`, `redux-saga` (to build more complex asynchronous actions) or `redux-pack`.

-You can even write a your own custom middlewares...
+You can even write a your own custom middleware...

+#### But why using actions creator?

+1. **Basic abstraction:** Rather than writing action type strings in every component that needs to create the same type of action, put the logic for creating that action in one place.
+2. Documentation: The parameters of the function act as a guide for what data is needed to go into the action.
+3. Brevity and DRY: There could be some larger logic that goes into preparing the action object, rather than just immediately returning it.
+4. Encapsulation and consistency: Consistently using action creators means that a component doesn't have to know any of the details of creating and dispatching the action, and whether it's a simple "return the action object" function or a complex thunk function with numerous async calls.
+It just calls this.props.someBoundActionCreator(arg1, arg2), and lets the action creator worry about how to handle things.
+5. Testability and flexibility: if a component only ever calls a function passed in as a prop rather than explicitly referencing dispatch, it becomes easy to write tests for the component that pass in a mock version of the function instead.
+It also enables reusing the component in another situation, or even with something other than Redux.

-### Middlewares
+### Middleware

 - They provide **extension points** between dispatching an action and the moment it reaches the reducer.
 - They are higher-order functions that compose a dispatch function to return a new dispatch function.